When You’re Waiting For a Miracle is can feel like torture. Nothing is happening quick enough.

 I needed God to guide me.
 It was so dark in this period of my life that I needed to seek guidance.
 There is always the temptation to run, but in this instance, I sought His guidance.

-I needed companionship like I needed air.
-I needed a friendship like never before.
+I needed companionship like I needed air and I needed a friendship like never before.
 I needed the relationship of my Heavenly Father to be my comfort and light.

 Finally, I needed a watchful eye.
 Someone to protect me and remind me that I am loved by God and others.
 I did not have to wait alone.